Labor Day holiday closings

 • Students in the Dickinson, Friendswood, Galveston, High Island, Hitchcock, Santa Fe and Texas City independent school districts; Odyssey Academy; Upward Hope Academy; Holy Family Catholic School; O’Connell College Preparatory School; Satori School; Abundant Life Christian School; Trinity Episcopal School; and True Cross Catholic School will not have class Monday.

-• Students at Odyssey Academy will not be on campus today but are expected to work remotely/online for half the day.

-• College of the Mainland and Galveston College will be closed Monday.
+• College of the Mainland, the University of Houston-Clear Lake, and Galveston College will be closed Monday.

 • Texas A&M University at Galveston will be open Monday.

-• Information wasn’t provided from the Clear Creek Independent School District, Ambassador Preparatory Academy, Mainland Classical Academy, Bay Area Christian School, the University of Houston-Clear Lake, and Our Lady of Fatima and Our Lady of Lourdes Catholic schools.
+• Information wasn’t provided from the Clear Creek Independent School District, Ambassador Preparatory Academy, Mainland Classical Academy, Bay Area Christian School, and Our Lady of Fatima and Our Lady of Lourdes Catholic schools.

 • The Hitchcock Public Library will be closed Sunday and Monday.